 Georgia Sentinel Landscape

-• Georgia
+Georgia

-• Established 2018
+Established 2018

 About

-The Georgia Sentinel Landscape is home to several of the nation’s most important military installations and ranges, including Fort Benning, Fort Stewart, Hunter Army Airfield, Townsend Bombing Range, Fort Gordon, Robins Air Force Base, Marine Corps Logistics Base-Albany, Moody Air Force Base and Naval Submarine Base (NSB) Kings Bay.
+The Georgia Sentinel Landscape is home to several of the nation’s most important military installations and ranges, including Fort Moore, Fort Stewart, Hunter Army Airfield, Townsend Bombing Range, Fort Eisenhower, Robins Air Force Base, Marine Corps Logistics Base-Albany, Moody Air Force Base and Naval Submarine Base (NSB) Kings Bay.
 Together, these defense facilities support heavy armor maneuver areas, unimpeded air-to-ground ranges, live fire training facilities, low-level flight routes, and ballistic missile submarine fleets, which are a key component of the nuclear triad identified in the National Defense Strategy.
 The military accounts for a significant portion of the state’s economy, with an annual economic impact of over $13 billion[1].
 The Georgia Sentinel Landscape also encompasses a high concentration of prime timber land and large swaths of longleaf pine forests.
 Georgia Sentinel Landscape partners are committed to strengthening military readiness by supporting agricultural communities, sustaining working forests, promoting coastal resiliency, and improving water quality.

 Interactive Landscape Map